astronomical catalogs, charts, and surveys

 3. Dreyer, J. L. E. 1908, "Second Index Catalogue of Nebulae Found in the Years 1895 to 1907; with Notes and Corrections to the New General Catalogue and to the Index Catalogue for 1888 to 1894."
 Mem.
 Roy.
 Astron.
 Soc., Vol. 59, Part 2, p.
 105. Reprinted 1953, London, Royal Astronomical Society.
 IC II, IC 1530-5386.

-The Messier Catalogue is a list of 110 nebulous-looking celestial objects, including open clusters, globular clusters, diffuse nebulae, planetary nebulae, and galaxies, the first 103 of which were compiled by Charles Messier in the eighteenth century.
+The Messier Catalogue is a list of 110 nebulous-looking celestial objects, including open clusters, globular clusters, diffuse nebulae, planetary nebulae, and galaxies, the first 103 of which were compiled by Charles Messier in the 18th century.

 New General Catalogue of Nebulae and Star Clusters